snowzach/doods/README.md

 You will need to mount these in the container and adjust the config to find them.

 ### Detector Config
 Detector config must be done with a configuration file.
-The default config includes one Tensorflow lite mobilenet detector.
+The default config includes one Tensorflow Lite mobilenet detector and the Tensorflow Inception model.
+This is the default config with the exception of the threads and concurrent are tuned a bit for the architecture they are running on.
 ```
 doods:
   detectors: